YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This can happen because of individual biology, lower visible trauma, timing of the hair cycle, hair caliber, graft handling, and the way the transplanted hairs were trimmed.
 Sometimes a hair looks as if it never shed, when in reality a short shaft shed and a new fine hair began growing close to the same place.

-I am careful not to overinterpret this.
-It is tempting to say retained hairs always mean a stronger transplant, but surgery is not that simple.
+It is easy to overinterpret this.
+Retained hairs do not always mean a stronger transplant.
 A good transplant is judged by survival, natural direction, donor preservation, and long-term growth, not by one early phase.

-What matters most is that the patient does not panic or become careless.
+The practical point is not to panic or become careless.
 If the hairs are still there, protect them.
-If they fall later, do not assume failure.
+If they fall at six, seven, or eight weeks, do not assume failure.
+Later shedding can still be part of the same recovery pattern.
 The follicle under the skin is the part we are waiting on.

 Can no shedding still be followed by slow growth?